yxuansu/SimCTG/README.md

-# A Simple Contrastive Learning Framework for Neural Text Generation
+# A Contrastive Framework for Neural Text Generation
 **Authors**: Yixuan Su, Tian Lan, Yan Wang, Lingpeng Kong, Dani Yogatama, and Nigel Collier

 Code of our paper: [A Simple Contrastive Learning Framework for Neural Text Generation]()